Hybrid User Interfaces: Past, Present, and Future of Complementary Cross-Device Interaction in Mixed Reality: Introduction

 For example, the seminal cross-device taxonomy by Brudy~et~al.~\cite{brudy2019crossdevice} provides an overarching model for the research area of \hui{}s.
-However, their taxonomy only considers established devices (\eg mobile devices) and homogeneous combinations, leaving \replace{areas}{topics} such as MR environments largely for future work.
+However, their taxonomy only considers established devices (\eg mobile devices) and homogeneous combinations, leaving topics such as MR environments largely for future work.
 Yet, without firm design principles and in the face of countless possible device combinations, the design space of \hui{}s can appear bewilderingly large.
-Therefore, we extend the existing taxonomy by \replace{focusing on}{examining} complementary cross-device interaction between traditional 2D device technologies (\eg smartphones, desktops) and novel MR platforms \add{as a prevalent subset of \hui{}s}. \add{By first examining this subset, we take a first step towards a better understanding of the broader research area of \hui{}s.} \remove{We argue that by recognizing \hui{}s as a distinct research space, we can better understand their unique design space, such as facilitating integration between familiar 2D (\eg smartphones, desktops) and immersive 3D (\eg AR and VR HWDs) devices.} Thus, we aim to establish a common terminology, allowing researchers and practitioners to better benefit from shared insights, establish consistent frameworks, and inspire future systems.
+Therefore, we extend the existing taxonomy by examining complementary cross-device interaction between traditional 2D device technologies and novel MR platforms as a prevalent subset of \hui{}s.
+By first examining this subset, we take a first step towards a better understanding of the broader research area of \hui{}s.
+Thus, we aim to establish a common terminology, allowing researchers and practitioners to better benefit from shared insights, establish a consistent framework, and inspire future systems.
 This would, in turn, enable the creation of a cohesive understanding of the unique design possibilities and challenges of \hui{}s.

 Toward this goal, we examine the past, present, and future of HUIs, focusing on the unique combination of MR environments with conventional display technologies, thus integrating the research area of \hui{}s into the wider cross-device taxonomy.
-Overall, our work contributes: \begin{itemize} \item A \textbf{\remove{definition and} positioning of \hui{}s}, creating a better understanding of the term within the current fragmented research landscape (\cref{sec:rw} and \cref{sec:outlook}). \remove{We introduce the term augmented hybrid user interfaces~(aHUIs) as a strict subset of \hui{}s that focuses on combining 2D devices and MR environments, allowing for a more precise analysis of this research area.}
+Overall, our work contributes: \begin{itemize} \item A \textbf{positioning of \add{MR-}\hui{}s}, creating a better understanding of the term within the current fragmented research landscape (\cref{sec:rw} and \cref{sec:outlook}).